S-ArunaDevi06/GastrointestinalCancerQuestionAnswering/README.md

 Data is collected from various open source websites.
 We have concetrated on 8 cancers.
 For each cancer, we have collected information such as symptoms, diagnosis, causes, genetic mutations and treatments.
 As the token limit is 512 in BERT, we have made our dataset concise.

 ## Results
-We have achieved BLEU score of 0.008, ROUGE-1 score of 0.19 and ROUGE-2 score of 0.05.
+We have achieved ROUGE-1 score of 0.19, ROUGE-2 score of 0.05 and BLEU score of 0.008.